innova-foundation/python-denariusrpc/README.rst

 1. change the first line of setup.py to point to the directory of your installation of python 2.*
 2. run setup.py

-Note: This will only install denariusrpc.
-If you also want to install jsonrpc to preserve backwards compatibility, you have to replace 'denariusrpc' with 'jsonrpc' in setup.py and run it again.
+Note: This will only install innovarpc.
+If you also want to install jsonrpc to preserve backwards compatibility, you have to replace 'innovarpc' with 'jsonrpc' in setup.py and run it again.

 Example
 =======
 .. code:: python

-    from denariusrpc.authproxy import AuthServiceProxy, JSONRPCException
+    from innovarpc.authproxy import AuthServiceProxy, JSONRPCException

-    # rpc_user and rpc_password are set in the denarius.conf file
+    # rpc_user and rpc_password are set in the innova.conf file
     rpc_connection = AuthServiceProxy("http://%s:%s@127.0.0.1:32369"%(rpc_user, rpc_password))
     best_block_hash = rpc_connection.getbestblockhash()
     print(rpc_connection.getblock(best_block_hash))